 Throughout the day, the children will take part in the following activities:

-- Introduction: The Schoolmaster will give an overview of Victorian Britain and of the British Empire to the children in the form of a presentation/assembly.
+- Introduction: The Schoolmistress will give an overview of Victorian Britain and of the British Empire to the children in the form of a presentation/assembly.

-- The Victorian Classroom: The Schoolmaster will take a class and show the children what school was like in Victorian times.
+- The Victorian Classroom: The Schoolmistress will take a class and show the children what school was like in Victorian times.
 Strict discipline and good listening skills are essential to avoid being punished!

 - Life in Victorian Britain: Rather than concentrate on the obvious person associated with the Victorian Era, this session looks at the average Victorian.
-The Schoolmaster presents to the children an informative look at how people lived and worked in these times.
+The Schoolmistress presents to the children an informative look at how people lived and worked in these times.

 - Toys of the Victorian Age: In this session, children will investigate a range of toys from the time - this might have to involve actually playing with them?
 Right?